Snory/RobinOnTheWayBlog/content/blog/LudumDare53/index.md

 As for the leaderboard, it was already part of my boilerplate, so I just had to refresh my memory on how it works.
 However, this task still took me a few hours.
 I wanted to make sure it was working correctly, especially since I was worried it might not work on WebGL.
 Thankfully, it worked fine, at least until the final version.

-As for the bugs I noticed that many of the issues were caused by my decision to use a spaghetti code style and cram everything into a few classes.
+Bugs, oh bugs.
+I noticed that many of the bugs were caused by my decision to use a spaghetti code style and cram everything into a few classes.
 Despite the extra effort required to fix the bugs, I believe the end result was worth it in terms of simplified code and improved speed of prototyping which I think is important in Ludumdare.

-As for the few classes here are the most important once:
+Here are the most important classes:

 *Unit
 ** As the name suggests, this class represents the playable unit in the game.
 It can perform actions such as attacking, defending, taking damage, moving, or cooling down.